Mentha japonica: DescriptionMentha japonica is a perennial plant which grows to a height of 20-40 centimeters. It spreads and reproduces clonally via thin rhizomes. Its leaves are oblong with entire margins, and its flowers vary from white to pale violet. It has an odor similar to pennyroyal (m. pulegium).

 The essential oil components of M. japonica appear to be variable.
 One 1970 survey found the primary constituents to be menthone (50.8%), isomenthone (18.6%) and pulegone (12.6%).
 Other chemical constituents identified in smaller amounts include 3-Octanone, 3-Octonal, d-Limonene, alpha-Pinene, beta-Pinene, Menthyl acetate and Piperitone.
 These numbers were broadly confirmed by a follow-up survey, but an analysis shortly after (1978) found a significantly higher pulegone content (50%) and lower menthone content (27.9%).
-A study of wild plants in Hokkaido recorded pulegone content as high as 64.3 to 68%, while experimentally-grown plants in Fukushima Prefecture yielded only between 24.8 to 33.9% depending on soil conditions.
+A study of wild plants in Hokkaido recorded pulegone content as high as 64.3 to 68%, while experimentally-grown plants in Fukushima Prefecture yielded only between 24.8 and 33.9% depending on soil conditions.

 At least one named variation exists, a long stem variety, form. prostrata Sugimoto.
 This variant grows its stem more than one meter and tends to fall to the ground.